Here are our best tips for how to get to Lofoten and Lillevik by plane, ferries, cars, etc. And some information about local rental car companies.

 Flying is definitely the fastest way to get to Lofoten.
 There are four “local” airports, and you will most likely need at least one stopover to get there:

-• Svolvær airport (small propeller airplanes only, requires a stopover)
+- Svolvær airport (small propeller airplanes only, requires a short stopover)

-• Leknes airport (small propeller airplanes only, requires a stopover)
+- Leknes airport (small propeller airplanes only, requires a short stopover)

 Fastest: Fly to Svolvær airport (or Leknes airport) via Bodø airport

-You can also fly to Leknes airport instead of Svolvær, the total time will be about the same.
+You can also fly to the equally small Leknes airport instead of Svolvær, the total time (and other things) will be about the same.

 Also fast: Fly to Evenes airport, then drive